browserengineering/book/book/invalidation.md

     return DrawLine(elt.x, elt.y, elt.x + width, elt.y + elt.height)
 ```

-We can also use this wrapper to draw the cursor in `InputLayout`:
+We might as well also use this wrapper in `InputLayout`:

 ``` {.python}
 class InputLayout(EmbedLayout):
     def paint(self, display_list):
         if self.node.is_focused and self.node.tag == "input":
             cmds.append(DrawCursor(self, self.font.measureText(text)))
 ```

-You should now be able to edit the example above in your own
+You should now be able to edit the examples on this page in your toy
 browser---but if you try it, you'll see that editing is extremely
 slow, with each character taking hundreds of milliseconds to type.